seankross/the-unix-workbench/docs/06-Git-and-GitHub.md

 With `git pull` Git finds the `master` branch on the `origin` remote repository and updates our local repository with the new commits.
 You've now completed the full pull request life cycle!
-In the **Forking** section of this chapter we'll come back to how discussing how GitHub super-charges pull requests in order to foster a greater coding community.
+In the **Forking** section of this chapter we'll come back to discussing how GitHub super-charges pull requests in order to foster a greater coding community.

 ### Pages